 In 1922, John Cantwell, Bishop of Los Angeles and San Diego, asked the Augustinians to come to San Diego and meet his greatest pastoral need, a boys' school in the southern part of this 80,000 square mile diocese.
-The Augustinians, headquartered at Villanova, Pennsylvania, opened St. Augustine High School in St. Vincent's parish hall on September 18, 1922 with 19 students.
-The school was moved to its current Nutmeg Street site in 1923.
+The Augustinians, headquartered at Villanova, Pennsylvania, opened St. Augustine High School in St. Vincent's parish

 The school was the center of much of Catholic life in San Diego until after San Diego became an independent diocese in 1936.
-In 1947, the four-classroom Sullivan Hall was added bringing the student body to 350.
+In 1947, the four classroom Sullivan Hall was added bringing the student body to 350.
 The 1950's brought with them the completion of Sheehan Hall, Dougherty Gym and an addition to the monastery.
 By 1959, the school was overcrowded with 800 students.
 In 1956, the school was the first private school admitted to the San Diego City League and a golden era in Saints' athletics was born.